praveenjuge/praveenjuge/src/content/blog/exploring-freshrss-and-fly-io-a-designer-s-perspective.md

 ---
-title: 'Exploring FreshRSS and Fly.io: A Designer''s Perspective'
+title: "Exploring FreshRSS and Fly.io: A Designer's Perspective"
-description: 'Today, I want to share my experience with two fantastic tools: FreshRSS and Fly.io.
+description: "Today, I want to share my experience with two fantastic tools: FreshRSS and Fly.io.
 As a designer and not a backend nerd, these platforms have impressed me with their ease of use and outstanding UI/UX.
-Let''s dive in!'
+Let's dive in!"
-publishedAt: '2024-06-23T15:51:38.355Z'
+pubDate: "2024-06-23T15:51:38.355Z"
 ---

 ### FreshRSS: The Ultimate RSS Solution